Serving all of Canada. Book a consultation with us.

 Older adults and their caretakers should watch for drug interactions and monitor side effects carefully to ensure that the medications do not lead to a fall.
 Individuals who take medications that increase the likelihood of falls should be closely monitored to prevent injury.

-Preventing Falls Caused by Weather Conditions
+Preventing Falls Caused By Weather Conditions

 Icy or slippery weather conditions can lead to falls in the young and old alike.
 Older adults, however, may have problems with their balance that prevent them from catching themselves after a slip.